kallaics/gitops-demo/docs/deploy-first-app.md

 # Deploy first app

-The good news we are prepared our system and ready to our first application deployment.&#x20;
+The good news we are prepared our system and ready to our first application deployment.

-## Deploy DokuWiki&#x20;
+## Deploy DokuWiki

 ### Description

-&#x20;Dokuwiki will be deployed by FluxCD and Nginx ingress controller will be take care of the incoming traffic to Dokuwiki.
+Dokuwiki will be deployed by FluxCD and Nginx ingress controller will be take care of the incoming traffic to Dokuwiki.

 Incoming traffic: Client -- http traffic --> Nginx ingress controller -> Dokuwiki service -> Dokuwiki pod